 Things you can do....

 Host a food drive.
 We would love your help in replenishing items in short supply and contributing those most difficult for us to obtain for our food pantry.
-Please contact our special events coordinator at kdettinger@BPNN.org for ideas, scheduling, and a list of items most needed.
+Please contact our special events coordinator for ideas, scheduling, and a list of items most needed.

 Hold a bake sale, contest, craft sale or garage sale – Get creative!
 Get competitive!
 Inspire!
 And raise funds for BPNN.
 Let us know what you are doing so we can tell everyone on our Facebook page.